JuliaGNI/GeometricMachineLearning.jl/docs/src/structure_preservation/symplecticity.md

 The discipline of finding numerical approximations of flows ``\varphi^t`` such that these numerical approximations also preserve certain properties of that flow (such as symplecticity) is referred to as *structure-preserving numerical integration* or *geometric numerical integration* [hairer2006geometric](@cite).
 The julia library `GeometricIntegrators` [Kraus:2020:GeometricIntegrators](@cite) offers a wide array of such geometric numerical integrators for a broad class of systems (not just canonical Hamiltonian systems).

 Is is important to note that symplecticity is a very strong property that may not be achievable in some practical applications.
-If symplecticity preservation is not achievable it may however still be advantageous to consider weaker properties such as [volume preservation](@ref "Divergence-Free Vector Fields").
+If preservation of symplecticity is not achievable, it may however still be advantageous to consider weaker properties such as [volume preservation](@ref "Divergence-Free Vector Fields").

 ## References
 ```@docs